fol-io/docs/README.md

 # TryMe
-Online shopping for clothes has been made simple with a virtual clone of yourself.
+Online shopping for clothes has been made simple with a mannequin clone on your phone that you can style however you want.
 See what matches and looks good to be in vogue!

+## Features:
+Sign up/Log in
+Click on torso part or lower body part of the mannequin to add pictures of clothing to these body parts.
+Customize buttons to highlight only the clothing part of a picture so we can crop the background out.
+Try moving around, stretching and shrinking the clothing to match the mannequin - Gesture recognition.
+Save the final outlook to your phone library using the save button!

 ## Problem
 MVP: Not knowing how the outfit will look overall when shopping online;